-- Flavoring agents – soy sauce, hot sauce, salt, pepper, garlic, dried onion, cilantro, cinnamon etc.
+- Flavoring agents: soy sauce, hot sauce, mustard, salt, pepper, garlic, dried onion, cilantro, cinnamon, etc.

-- Alfalfa or dry beans for sprouting (in a zip lock bag with damp paper towel).
+- Alfalfa or dry beans for sprouting (in a zip lock bag with a damp paper towel)

 - Chocolate, marshmallows, graham crackers!
 (For S'mores)

-- Potatoes - you cam almost make a meal out of a baked potato (with cheese), or chop and fry up potatoes with eggs, onions, almost anything.
-A versatile, not squashable food.
+- Potatoes: you can almost make a meal out of a baked potato (with cheese), or chop and fry up potatoes with eggs, onions, almost anything—a versatile, uncrushable food

 Great Camp Meals

-- Chicken breasts or cubed chicken cooks up real quick and can be added to rice or pasta.
+- Chicken breast or cubed chicken cooks up real quick and can be added to rice or pasta.
 Or you can cook them at home to be eaten cold, or rewarmed.

-- Foil pack dinner – ¼ pound of ground beef per person, chopped onions, carrots, celery, garlic and cubed potatoes with a splash of soy sauce.
-Close tightly and set on coals or on stovetop and cook for 30 minutes or so.
+- Foil pack dinner: ¼ pound of ground beef, turkey, chicken, or pork per person; chopped onions; carrots, celery, garlic and cubed potatoes with a splash of soy sauce.
+Close tightly and set on coals or on the stovetop and cook for 30 minutes or so.

 - Macaroni and cheese (packaged or camp-made)